selendra/selendra-wiki/docs/learn/learn-parachains.md

 Parachains are maintained by a network maintainer known as a [collator](learn-collator.md).
-The role of the collator node is to maintain a full node of the parachain, retain all necessary information of the parachain, and produce new block candidates to pass to the Relay Chain validators for verification and inclusion in the shared state of {{ polkadot: Polkadot :polkadot }}
+The role of the collator node is to maintain a full node of the parachain, retain all necessary information of the parachain, and produce new block candidates to pass to the Relay Chain validators for verification and inclusion in the shared state of {{ selendra: Selendra :selendra }}.
-{{ kusama: Kusama :kusama }}.
 The incentivization of a collator node is an implementation detail of the parachain.
 They are not required to be staked on the Relay Chain or own the native token unless stipulated by the parachain implementation.

-The Polkadot Host (PH) requires that the state transitions performed on parachains be specified as a [Wasm](learn-wasm.md) executable.
+The Seledra Host (SH) requires that the state transitions performed on parachains be specified as a [Wasm](learn-wasm.md) executable.
 Proofs of new state transitions that occur on a parachain must be validated against the registered state transition function (STF) that is stored on the Relay Chain by the validators before {{ selendra: Selendra :selendra }} acknowledges